Church of Caucasian Albania: Golden Age

-Christianity reached its golden age in the late 5th century under Vachagan the Pious (ruled 487–510), who launched a campaign against idol worship and witchcraft in Caucasian Albania and discouraged Zoroastrianism.
+Christianity reached its golden age in the late 5th century under Vachagan III the Pious (ruled 485–523), who launched a campaign against idol worship and witchcraft in Caucasian Albania and discouraged Zoroastrianism.
 Those who propagated idol worship were physically punished, enslaved, or ostracized.
 King Vachagan would personally arrange for their children to be taken to schools and raised Christian.
 He took an active part in Christianizing Caucasian Albanians and appointing clergy to monasteries throughout his kingdom.
 On his orders, the site of St. Gregoris' burial was discovered and venerated.

-In 488, King Vachagan convoked the Council of Aghuen in his summer residence near present-day Mardakert.
+In 488, Vachagan convoked the Council of Aghuen in his summer residence near present-day Mardakert.
 During the council, a twenty-one paragraph codex formalizing and regulating the important aspects of the Church's structure, functions, relationship with the state, and legal status was adopted.

 Proselytism among the Huns

 In the 6th century AD the Huns had established themselves in the North Caucasus, in what is now Dagestan.
-At the time of Javanshir's rule (635–669), they maintained friendly relations with Caucasian Albania.
-Javanshir's assassination in 669 provoked the Huns to launch raids into the country in retaliation for their ally's death.
-The new ruler Varaz-Tiridates I, who was Javanshir's nephew, delegated Israel, Bishop of Mets Kolmanķ, to persuade the Hunnic ruler Alp Iluetuer to put an end to military actions, as the people of Caucasian Albania could not be held responsible for a deed committed "by the hand of one treacherous and vile man."
+At the time of Juansher's rule (635–669), they maintained friendly relations with Caucasian Albania.
+Juansher's assassination in 669 provoked the Huns to launch raids into the country in retaliation for their ally's death.
+The new ruler Varaz-Tiridates I, who was Juansher's nephew, delegated Israel, Bishop of Mets Kolmanķ, to persuade the Hunnic ruler Alp Iluetuer to make peace, as the people of Caucasian Albania could not be held responsible for a deed committed "by the hand of one treacherous and vile man."
 During his stay in the land of Huns in 681—682, Israel condemned their pagan beliefs and practices, and preached Christianity.
-His converts offered him to establish and lead a patriarchate there through a special request sent by Alp Iluetuer to Eliezer, Catholicos of Caucasian Albania.
-The request was turned down due to Israel already having been assigned a congregation in Mets Kolmanķ.
-Despite Israel maintaining further contact with the Huns, Christianity probably did not survive among the latter for long.
+His converts invited him to establish and lead a patriarchate there through a special request sent by Alp Iluetuer to Eliezer, Catholicos of Caucasian Albania.
+Israel, who had already been assigned a congregation in Mets Kolmanķ, declined, and there is little evidence of Christianity among the Huns thereafter.